Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Beyond successive projections for parameter estimation in MMSB

 To find pure nodes, we employ the following strategy.
 In the first step, we run the SPA algorithm and obtain one vertex per community.
 Below, we prove under some conditions that SPA chooses ``almost'' pure nodes with high probability.
 In the second step, we detect the nodes which are ``similar'' to the ones selected by SPA and use the resulting pure nodes set for averaging.
 The complete averaging procedure is given in Algorithm~\ref{algo: averaging procedure}, while we discuss its particular steps below.

-The choice of similarity measure for detection on similar nodes is crucial for our approach. \citet{Fan2019_SIMPLE} provide a statistical test for equality of node membership vectors $\nodeCommunityMatrix_i$ and $\nodeCommunityMatrix_j$ based on the statistic $\equalityStatistic_{ij}$.
+The choice of similarity measure for detection on similar nodes is crucial for our approach.
+Fan et al.~\cite{Fan2019_SIMPLE} provide a statistical test for equality of node membership vectors $\nodeCommunityMatrix_i$ and $\nodeCommunityMatrix_j$ based on the statistic $\equalityStatistic_{ij}$.
 This statistic is closely connected to the displace matrix

 and covariance matrix $\asymptoticVariance(i, j)$ of the vector $(\displaceMatrix_i - \displaceMatrix_j) \probEigenvectors \probEigenvalues^{-1}$:

 Thus, the test statistic $\equalityStatistic_{ij}$ is given by